 Please note: The process for submitting your work to OMQ has changed.
 There will be a submission period for each issue.
 The Summer and Winter issues of each year will be themed issues.
 Fall and Spring issues will be open-theme.
+Please read the guidelines below and at least one issue of OMQ before submitting your work.

 Submission GuidelinesPlease note that these guidelines are updated from our website, as we are currently having technical difficulties editing the site.